Lesson Plans

 Grade Band: K–2 (Ages 5–7)

-Money is a tool people use to get things they need and want now and in the future.
+Money is a tool people use to get things they need and want.

 Standards Alignment

-Council for Economic Education (CEE): Money Management, Decision Making
+Council for Economic Education (CEE): Money and Exchange

 Jump$tart Coalition: Financial Decision Making